m5b/ICS32/_sources/index.md

 The following schedule is subject to change throughout the quarter.
 ```

-Although we are an in-person class for the fall quarter, we will focus our time together on learning exercises rather than the traditional lecture.
+Although we are an remote for the first few weeks, we will return to partial in-person class as soon as allowed.
+When we do return to in-person, we will focus our time together on learning exercises rather than the traditional lecture.

 You can expect a typical week to look similar to the following: